THE LAW OF DIMINISHING MARGINAL UTILITY

-The law of diminishing marginal utility states than as a consumer consumes successive units commodity, a point is eventually reached where consumption of an additional unit yields less satisfaction.
+The law of diminishing marginal utility states that as a consumer consumes successive units of a commodity, a point is eventually reached where consumption of an additional unit yields less satisfaction

 In other words, it states that satisfaction derived from consuming successive units of a commodity will diminish as the